java/devjava-content/README.md

 ### Option 2: Use Docker

-1. docker build --tag devjava .
+1. `docker build --tag devjava .`
-1. docker run --publish 3000:3000 devjava
+1. `docker run --publish 3000:3000 --rm devjava`

 You should then be able to open a browser and visit [https://localhost:3000](https://localhost:3000)

+In order to automatically update the site when editing an article, it is possible to mount a volume:

+1. `docker build --tag devjava .`
+1. `docker run --publish 3000:3000 --rm -v $PWD/app:/app/app devjava`

 ## Working with Content